On the Matrix Form of the Quaternion Fourier Transform and Quaternion Convolution: Introduction

-A relatively more recent and perhaps overlooked use of quaternionic analysis is in digital signal processing and computer vision \cite{subakan2011quaternion,grigoryan2014retooling,rosa2018q,hsu2019quatnet}.
+A relatively more recent and perhaps overlooked use of quaternionic analysis traces its roots in digital signal \& image processing \cite{sangwine1996fourier,sangwine2006quaternion,subakan2011quaternion,grigoryan2014retooling,miron2023quaternions}.
 The motivation for using quaternionic extensions of standard theoretical signal processing tools such as filtering and the Fourier Transform (FT), is that their most typical application on color images involves treating them as three separate monochrome images.
 As a consequence, cross-channel dynamics are ignored in this approach.
 The solution is to treat each color value as a single, unified object, and one way to do so is by representing multimodal pixel values as quaternions.
 The caveat of this approach would be that standard tools, filters and methods would have to be redefined and remodeled, a process that is typically not always straightforward (a fact that partly motivates this work).
-Recent works move away from this initial motivation and apply quaternionic and other hypercomplex representations on neural networks, on network inputs as well as intermediate, deep layers \cite{parcollet2020survey,zhang2021beyond}.
+Similar considerations hold for other types of signals, such as acoustic signals or polarimetric imaging \cite{miron2023quaternions}.
+Recent works move away from the scope set originally by such physically-based motivations and extend to other applications, including using quaternion-valued elements as components of Deep Neural Networks.
+Part of the network may be expressed in terms of quaternions \cite{rosa2018q,hsu2019quatnet,qin2023fast} or even all components of the network --inputs, intermediate layers, outputs-- as done in Quaternionic Neural Networks.
+The latter lead in practice to models that can incorporate quaternionic versions of standard layers such as convolution or self-attention, have much less memory requirements than their real-valued counterparts, and perform similarly in terms of generalization \cite{zhu2018quaternion,parcollet2020survey,zhang2021beyond}.
+Parameterized hypercomplex layers build on this paradigm \cite{zhang2021beyond}, and neural networks can be effectively extended to work with elements of an arbitrary number of dimensions.

 In this paper, our focus is on the quaternionic version of the Discrete Fourier transform (DFT) and its relation to quaternion convolution.
-The Quaternion Fourier Transform (QFT) was originally proposed by Sangwine \cite{sangwine1996fourier}, and in effect it provides the means to analyze and manipulate the frequency content of multichannel signals.
-We argue that, while the QFT has been further studied by a number of works and has found uses in practical applications \cite{ell2007hypercomplex,subakan2011quaternion,li2015quaternion,hitzer2016quaternion}, the potential of the QFT has yet to be exploited in its fullest.
+The Quaternion Fourier Transform (QFT) was originally proposed by \cite{sangwine1996fourier}, and in effect it provides the means to analyze and manipulate the frequency content of multichannel signals.
+We argue that, while the QFT has been studied by a number of works and has found uses in practical applications \cite{ell2007hypercomplex,subakan2011quaternion,li2015quaternion,hitzer2016quaternion}, its potential has yet to be exploited in its fullest.